linuiz-project/linuiz/README.md

 Some additional requirements:
 - Current, xAPIC support is nonexitent.
 It's been removed in favor of x2APIC.
 Specifically, this means true hardware virtualization must be used, usually via KVM.
 QEMU's TCG emulator will not work.

-Once you've met those requirements——open a terminal, navigate to the root working direcotry of the project, and type  `make run`.
+Once you've met those requirements——open a terminal, navigate to the root working directory of the project, and type  `make run`.
 GNUMake should do the rest!